swachter/scala-ts/readme.md

 #### Annotation Library

 The annotations library has the module identifier `"eu.swdev" %%% "scala-ts-annotations" % version`.
 The annotations library should be added to the "provided" scope because it is not required at runtime.
 Cross projects can add it to their common settings because the library is available both, for the `JSPlatform` and for the `JVMPlatform`.
+The settings constant `ScalaTsPlugin.crossProject.settings` contains the necessary settings.

 #### Runtime Library